The Dance of Employment: A New Time of Private Area Growth

 The unemployment rate remained at 3.7% from the month before.
 It’s the 24th consecutive month that the nation’s jobless rate has been under 4%.

-The Lure of Numbers: A Further Immersion
+The Lure of Numbers: A Deeper Dive

 “In examining the employment jump, we must question: are we witnessing a genuine resurgence or merely a momentary reprieve?” — Source: Market Intelligence